-NEW AND UPGRADED SIGNALS, SIGNS INSTALLED CITYWIDE Sidewalk Repair and Trees
+Sidewalk Repair and Trees

-In 2017, as part of its Public Sidewalk Repair Program, San Francisco Public Works repaired 59 sidewalk locations damaged by street trees in the public right of-way.
-With a Prop K local half-cent sales tax funded grant, Public Works planted 858 street trees in public rights-of-way, helped to establish another 3,536 street trees, and performed pruning work on 1,511 city-maintained trees.
+In 2017, as part of its Public Sidewalk Repair Program, San Francisco Public Works repaired 59 sidewalk locations damaged by street trees in the public right-of-way.
+With a Prop K sales tax funded grant, Public Works planted 858 street trees in public rights-of-way, helped to establish another 3,536 street trees, and performed pruning work on 1,511 city-maintained trees.